rmccoy7541/neand_sQTL/log.md

       MODE=SUMMARY
 ```

 re: LeafCutter steps, I already addressed this earlier in the log.
-I should just call an `interact` with a good amount of memory, maybe like 12 Ghz or something.
+I should just call an `interact` with a good amount of memory, maybe like 12 Gb or something.

 ### 01/28/2019